Anthrozoology Program Director

 MA, Environmental Conservation Education, New York University, New York, NY

-BA, summa cum laude, Psychology, Canisius College, Buffalo, NY
+BA, Psychology, Canisius University, Buffalo, NY

 Awards

-- Vogt Foundation Community Grant
+- Vogt Foundation, Community Grant

-- Culture and Animals Foundation Research Grant
+- Culture and Animals Foundation, Research Grant

-- Animals & Society Institute Human-Animal Studies Fellowship
+- Animals & Society Institute, Human-Animal Studies Fellowship

-- John Livingston Ecological Conscience Award
+- York University, John Livingston Ecological Conscience Award

 Publications